Here’s How You Can Diagnose a Slipping Clutch

 The first step is to be aware when you’re driving your car.
-It’s easy to hop in the car for your commute, pump on the radio and lose yourself.
+It’s easy to hop in the car for your commute, pump on the radio, and lose yourself.
 However, it’s important to take some time to evaluate the performance of the vehicle, daily.
 Whether you take a few minutes or the entire drive, watch for a change in engine speed without accelerating, a change in the height or position of the clutch pedal when it’s engaged or a change in acceleration power because of reduced power to the wheels.

 Sniff Around a ‘Bit

 No – you don’t actually have to go sniffing around your vehicle, but you should take notice of any strange smells.
-There are many reasons for this including an oil leak, electrical problem and, yes, a slipping clutch.
+There are many reasons for this including an oil leak, an electrical problem, and, yes, a slipping clutch.
 It’s at least a reason to test the clutch out and make sure you don’t notice anything abnormal.

 Engage the Clutch

-When you engage your clutch pedal, there should be a couple inches of free movement before you actually engage the clutch.
+When you engage your clutch pedal, there should be a couple of inches of free movement before you actually engage the clutch.
 If it engages immediately or doesn’t engage at all, that’s a major sign that there is a problem.
 This calls for an inspection by a trained transmission professional.